logicseed/CIS487-Fall2016-FinalProject/README.md

 [![Capture](Screenshots/Capture.gif?raw=true "Capture")](Screenshots/Capture.gif?raw=true)

 *Early testing indicated that many players found it challenging to maintain their orientation in the relatively empty space.
-To assist with orientation and grid can be overlayed onto the map.*
+To assist with orientation a grid can be overlayed onto the map.*

 [![Grid](Screenshots/Grid.gif?raw=true "Grid")](Screenshots/Grid.gif?raw=true)

-*Since space is essentially boundless, a warning graphic will indicate when a player has traveled too far from the main arena area.
+*Since the maps are boundless, a warning graphic will indicate when a player has traveled too far from the main arena area.
 The warning graphic always points toward the center of the map.*

 [![Boundary](Screenshots/Boundary.gif?raw=true "Boundary")](Screenshots/Boundary.gif?raw=true)